 Farringdon is a picturesque village situated in the North East Hampshire countryside with a many attractive cottages, Massey's Folly (not open to the public) towers over Church Road, a massive brick construction built by over a period of around thirty years by three men, under the supervision of the eccentric Rev. Thomas Massey,Vicar of Farringdon from 1857 to 1919.

-Close by the Folly, All Saints Church was the centre of Village life nearly 800 years before Massey arrived on the scene and Gilbert White, who lived in the neighbouring Parish of Selborne was Curate at Farringdon from from 1761 to 1785.
+Close by the Folly, All Saints Church was the centre of Village life nearly 800 years before Massey arrived on the scene and Gilbert White, who lived in the neighbouring Parish of Selborne was Curate at Farringdon for over 20 years, from from 1761 to 1785.

-Farringdon is attractive and peaceful place to stay and is ideally situated as a base to explore the beautiful countryside and villages in this corner of Hampshire.(click on Farringdon aerial view to enlarge)
+Farringdon is attractive and peaceful place and is ideally situated as a base to explore the beautiful countryside and villages in this corner of Hampshire.(click on Farringdon aerial view to enlarge)

 Download Jane Austen Literary Walk Map